The Cutting Edge: Reception

 The Cutting Edge was released on March 27, 1992, and grossed $25,105,517 domestically.

 The film was met with mixed critical reviews.
-On Rotten Tomatoes, it has an approval rating of 57% based on 35 reviews, with the site's consensus: "Part contrived romance, part hackneyed sports drama, The Cutting Edge shows how difficult it can be to figure skate through cheese."
+On Rotten Tomatoes, it has an approval rating of 59% based on 37 reviews, with the site's consensus: "Part contrived romance, part hackneyed sports drama, The Cutting Edge shows how difficult it can be to figure skate through cheese."
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 21 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Of the leads, Kevin Thomas of the Los Angeles Times wrote "Kelly and Sweeney are evenly matched", and the Chicago Tribunes Gene Siskel said "the chemistry between the co-stars makes it work".
 Thomas added, "the entire cast and crew deserve full marks for their determination in making something special out of material that so easily could have been bland, predictable or sentimental".
 In another positive review, Stephen Holden of The New York Times said, "Ms. Kelly's uncompromising portrayal of a high-strung prima donna whose outrageous willfulness masks a girlish vulnerability gives the picture a big charge of energy."
 In The Baltimore Sun, Stephen Hunter described it as "Taming of the Shrew on ice" and pointed out its lack of realism, but said that it made for an enjoyable film with charm.

-Pop culture
+In popular culture

 The Cutting Edge is referenced multiple times by the fictional Trevor Lefkowitz in the American version of Ghosts, as it is one of his favorite films.